-In this paper, we propose an algorithm for UWSNs which we call a Clustering Vector-Based Forwarding algorithm (CVBF).
-The objective of the proposed routing algorithm is to reduce energy consumption, increase the packet delivery ratio, and decrease the average end-to-end delay.
-This is emphasized through comparison with VBF, HH-VBF, VBVA, and ES-VBF routing protocols.
+In this algorithm (our recent research) the authors propose an algorithm for UWSNs called CVBF algorithm.
+The objective of the CVBF routing algorithm is to reduce energy consumption, increase the packet delivery ratio, and decrease the average end-to-end delay.

-According to our approach, the whole network is divided into a predefined number of clusters.
+In [1], the whole network is divided into a predefined number of clusters.
 All sensor nodes are assigned to the clusters on the basis of their geographic location, and then one node at the top of each cluster is selected as a virtual sink for that cluster.
 The rest of nodes in each cluster transmit the data packets to their respective cluster virtual sink.
 The routing inside each cluster follows the VBF routing protocol discussed in Section II.
 This implies that the concept of using one virtual routing pipe for all network nodes in VBF is replaced by defining one virtual routing pipe for each cluster to forward the packets from any node in the cluster to its virtual sink in that cluster.
 We assume that the routing pipe radius is equal to the transmission range of a node.
 Each intermediate node in any cluster selects the next hop to a node inside its cluster.
 In this way, the network will have many virtual routing pipes, one pipe per cluster, which guarantees forwarding the packets in the upward direction instead of forwarding the packets widely across the network nodes in the VBF algorithm.
-It is well expected that this will decrease the average end-to-end delay node and reduce the number of hops to reach the virtual sink node which will enhance the network performance.
+It is well expected that this will decrease the average end-to-end delay node and reduce the number of hops to reach the virtual sink node, which will enhance the network performance.
 In addition, CVBF avoid voids in the network because each node belongs to a specific cluster.

 Also, if a small number of nodes are available in the neighborhood, CVBF can still find a data delivery path.
 After receiving the data packets from cluster sensor nodes, cluster virtual sinks perform an aggregation function on the received data, and transmit them towards the main sink node using single-hop routing.
 Cluster virtual sink nodes are responsible for coordinating their cluster members and communicating with the main sink node.
+The proposed algorithm consists of 3 steps: Step1, which called clustering the nodes, step 2 is selecting the cluster virtual sink, and step 3, which called calculating the cluster's maintenance time.